BhasherBEL/LanguageLab/MAINTAINING.md

 The CI/CD always run the latest version of `black` (python linter).
 The same version should be used locally to avoid conflicts.

 ## Server maintenance

+The server is accessible trough SSH using personal user accounts.
+To access it, it's necessary to be first connected to the VPN.

 ### Reccuring actions